Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 > Note: You may brick your device.

-You will need a Segger J-Link or equivalent to program the bootloader.
+You will need a Segger J-Link or equivalent to program the bootloader for the first time.
+Once a Moddable bootloader is installed, you can use the UF2 installation method.

 1. Connect your device to the J-Link in the same way that you would for the debugger.
 See the [Debugging Native Code](#debugging-native-code)